🇺🇸

 Conducting Studies

-We offer a free online platform for psychologists, researchers, clinicians, and institutions to administer the RIOT.
+We offer a free online platform for psychologists, researchers, clinicians, and institutions to administer the RIOT to anyone.
+You may administer any of our 4 IQ test versions: The Basic free IQ test, Enhanced IQ test, Full IQ test, and Custom IQ test.

 Learn more